-This initiative will implement one search engine that searches both the PJM and the Midwest ISO's public websites and is accessible from either of their existing websites.
-This search engine will scan the contents of the PJM, Midwest ISO and joint websites and return results of queries as if only one site was in existence.
+This initiative implemented one search engine that searches both the PJM and the Midwest ISO's public websites and is accessible from either of their existing websites.
+This search engine can scan the contents of the PJM, Midwest ISO and joint websites and return results of queries as if only one site was in existence.

-The RTOs will use an industry standard "Google" search engine for the joint site which is the same one that PJM has used on its web site with positive results.
-The technical feasibility analysis of using the search engine has been tested and put into service, with the capability of scanning the PJM and JCM document repositories.
-Work continues to open the RTOs' document repository to the search engine.
+The RTOs are using an industry standard "Google" search engine for the joint site which is the same one that PJM has used on its website with positive results.
+This initiative has been completed and the functionality is being utilized.